Unification of integrability in supersymmetric gauge theories: -deformation of B-twisted gauge theories Ω-deformation of B-twisted gauge theories

 \subsection{\texorpdfstring{$\Omega$-deformation}{Ω-deformation}}

-Let $V$ be a Killing vector field generating an isometry of the two-dimensional spacetime~$D$.
 As we have seen above, a B-twisted gauge theory has two scalar supercharges $Q$ and~$\Qt$.
-If~$D$ is flat, the theory additionally has a one-form supercharge $G = G_i \rmd x^i$ satisfying $\{Q, G_i\} = P_i$ and $\{G_i, G_j\} = 0$.
+If the spacetime $D$ is flat, the theory additionally has a one-form supercharge $G = G_i \rmd x^i$, satisfying $\{Q, G_i\} = P_i$ and $\{G_i, G_j\} = 0$ in some coordinates.
+More generally, if $V$ is a parallel vector field on $D$ (which may or may not be curved), there is an associated fermionic symmetry and hence the corresponding supercharge $\iota_V G$.
 The linear combination $Q + \iota_V G$ is then a supercharge which squares to $V$.

-If $D$ is curved, $G$ is generally broken and so is $Q + \iota_V G$.
-Nevertheless, we can construct a deformation of the theory such that it has a supercharge $Q_V$ that squares to the generator of the isometry and reduces to $Q$ for $V = 0$.
+If $V$ is not covariantly constant, $\iota_V G$ does not exist in general.
+Nevertheless, if $V$ is a Killing vector field generating an isometry of $D$, we can construct a deformation of the theory such that it has a supercharge $Q_V$ that squares to the generator of the isometry and reduces to $Q$ for $V = 0$.
 This deformation is what we call an $\Omega$-deformation of the B-twisted gauge theory.

 Specifically, the deformed supercharge $Q_V$ acts on the vector multiplet by

 and on the chiral multiplet by

 Its square is essentially the Lie derivative $\CL_V = \rmd \iota_V + \iota_V \rmd$, but made covariant with respect to the complexified gauge symmetry: